srivmutk/paste/README.md

 1. Get PostgreSQL setup

-2. Rename .env.example to .env, and change `DATABASE_URL` to your Postgres connection DSN, and `SERVER_URL`, to what URL you plan to access the API from, for example `api.paste.sysnomid.com`.
+2. Rename .env.example to .env, and change `DATABASE_URL` to your Postgres connection DSN, and `SERVER_URL`, to what URL you plan to access the API from.

 3. Get Golang and NodeJS setup, and then run `make p-install` or `go get ./... && cd web && npm i`.